iamsudip/decaptcha/README.md

 The solved captcha data will be saved into same as pwd in data.txt. (y)

-*Captchas0.py - dlldll.com captcha solver*
+*CAPTCHas0.py - dlldll.com captcha solver

-*CAPTCHas1.py - Flipkart.com captcha solver*
+*CAPTCHas1.py - Flipkart.com captcha solver